 After the army Mr. Stoll went to work with the American Oil company and retired from there after 44 years in 1983.
 During this time he never took a sick day.
 He worked on the water front and as a gauger.
 He also loaded barges, transferred petroleum products, and blended AMOCO gas.

 On June 17, 1946 he married Dorothy Wiedenhoeft in the Brooklyn church parsonage.
 Since cars were scarce after the war Mr. Stoll did not have a car and his brother-in-law Dale Oxley drove them to their honeymoon in Frederick, Maryland.
-[Dale D. Oxley was the husband of Mr. Stoll's oldest sister, Dorothy Augusta Stoll (scroll down to "Children"); obituary of their son, Dale Donald Oxley (, Jr.?).]
+[Dale D. Oxley was the husband of Mr. Stoll's oldest sister, Dorothy Augusta Stoll (scroll down to "Children"); obituary of their son and Mr. Stoll's nephew, Dale Donald Oxley (, Jr.?).]
 They stayed at the Francis Scott Key Hotel which is a senior citizen place now.
 His brother-in-law stayed and had supper with them too before leaving to go back to his house.
 There was also a Firemen's convention there at that time—the place was jumping.
 John and Dorothy had two daughters, Linda (a schoolteacher), and Jane (who was manager of a newspaper for 30 years in Rehoboth Beach and Ocean City and now works on the Coastal Point newspaper in Ocean View, Delaware).
 Mr. Stoll had one grandson Garrett Meleady who just received his RN degree.